LucasBrodersen/integrityChallenge/README.md

 Steps

-Clone this link
+1) Clone this repository

-Run: docker-compose up
+2) At terminal Run: docker-compose up

-Run: docker exec -it <service_id> bash
+3) At terminal Run: docker exec -it <service_id> bash

-Run: cd bin
+4) At terminal Run: cd bin

-Run: composer require symfony/runtime
+%) At terminal (if requested to run any command) Run: composer require symfony/runtime

 In order for this project work the 'integrityChalenge' DataBase(schema) must be created with the following tables: